LeoCalbi/present-wrapping/README.md

 # PWP (Present Wrapping Problem)

-The PWP can be seen as a specialization of the more general rectangle packing problem, in which we have a set of rectangles (our presents) of given dimensions that have to fit into a pre-determined container (the wrapping paper) of a given size.
+As described in the [project assignment](assignment.pdf), PWP can be seen as a specialization of the more general rectangle packing problem, in which we have a set of rectangles (our presents) of given dimensions that have to fit into a pre-determined container (the wrapping paper) of a given size.
 The great thing about PWP is that we know the items will perfectly fit into the given container, without any kind of wasted space.

 ## Installation & Execution